 When asked to describe his IP superpower, Neil responded that it was his uncanny ability to dig through the details and get right to the nub of a problem.

-In his free time, Neil is an avid, but long suffering fan of Bolton Wanderers F.C.
+In his free time, Neil is an avid, but a long-suffering fan of Bolton Wanderers F.C.
 He spends more time than he'd like to admit ferrying his children around in 'Dad's Taxi' and enjoys a round of golf to relax.
 At home, he keeps his mind sharp with cryptic crosswords and has six cats to keep him company while so doing.

 Specialising in Corporate Insolvencies, Personal Insolvencies and Member's Voluntary Liquidations, what Mike loves most about his job is are the people he gets to work with and the clients he works for.
 Having said that, he wishes more people knew to get advice when problems begin because the available solutions diminish over time.
 He regrets that Lines Henry all too often, only get brought in as a last resort when most of the resolution options have already been exhausted and are no longer available.